-In the next few days, SearchStax is releasing a new product line, the “NextGen” Dedicated Clusters (NDC).
+In the next few days, SearchStax is releasing a new product line, the “NextGen” Dedicated Clusters (NDC) for our Solr-as-a-Service offering.
 This was announced a couple months ago in this blog.
-Some of our clients found our three-node production systems too pricey, so we responded by bringing out more reliable five-node systems that actually cost less per month — and deliver additional benefits.
+Our current three-node high availability production systems are reliable, but pricey as they are configured with three full-sized Apache Solr nodes — so our response was to engineer an even more reliable five-node system that actually cost less per month — and deliver additional benefits.

 No, it’s not economy of scale or sleight-of-hand.
 NextGen clusters really cost less than our Standard Dedicated Clusters.
 Less is more.